tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 | env settings for starting from TCM               |                       |                       |                         |
 | examples with UART3 as debug console             |                       |                       |                         |

-**NOTE:** for MBa93xxLA-MINI REV.010x is only be used for IBPQ  customers will get REV.020x or later
+**NOTE:** for MBa93xxLA-MINI REV.010x is only be used for IBPQ.
+Customers will get REV.020x or later.

 **TODO or not tested / supported**